marvinroman/grav-docker/docs/config_flags.md

 GIT_NAME | Set your name for code pushing (required for git to work)
 GIT_REPO | URL to the repository containing your source code.
 If you are using a personal token, this is the https URL without `https://` (e.g `github.com/project/`).
 For ssh prepend with `git@` (e.g `git@github.com/project.git`)
 GIT_BRANCH | Select a specific branch (optional)
-GIT_BARE | Set to 1 to clone as a bare repo
 GIT_TAG | Specify a specific git tag (optional)
 GIT_COMMIT | Specify a specific git commit (optional)
 SSH_KEY | Private SSH deploy key for your repository base64 encoded (requires write permissions for pushing)